wernsey/rengine/DEVNOTES.md

 It seems that the accepted solution is to not call `luaL_openlibs()` and rather copying and modifying linit.c according to your needs.

-The state files should not have any global variables.
-I need the states to be reentrant, so that you can push and pop states from a stack.
-This is useful in, say, an adventure game scenario where the town map is a state and the player enters a shop which is another state that gets pushed on the states stack.
-If the player then leaves the shop, the shop state is popped, so that the player is back in town where he left.

-This pushing and popping of states has some implications for the resource
-cache: The graphics used in the shop should be released if the player leaves, but not the town's graphics.
+You can now push and pop states, but this has some implications on the resource cache that : The graphics used in the popped state should be released, but not the state we're returning to's graphics.
 This implies that either

 1. the resource cache should also work on a stack that gets pushed and popped,